pytest-dev/pytest/doc/en/explanation/goodpractices.rst

 * Your tests can run against an installed version after executing ``pip install .``.
 * Your tests can run against the local copy with an editable install after executing ``pip install --editable .``.
-* If you don't have a ``setup.py`` file and are relying on the fact that Python by default puts the current directory in ``sys.path`` to import your package, you can execute ``python -m pytest`` to execute the tests against the local copy directly, without using ``pip``.
+* If you don't use an editable install and are relying on the fact that Python by default puts the current directory in ``sys.path`` to import your package, you can execute ``python -m pytest`` to execute the tests against the local copy directly, without using ``pip``.